tmobile/percy-cake/README.md

 ## Known Issues

-The browser filesystem is built on top of IndexedDB, the performance and stablity is limited by IndexedDB and thus is not as good as a real filesystem.
+The browser filesystem is built on top of IndexedDB, the performance and stability is limited by IndexedDB and thus is not as good as a real filesystem.

 To relieve the impact, we have adopted several ways to reduce file I/O: